tarantool/doc/doc/contributing/contributing.rst

 We try to give the first answer within two days.
 Depending on the ticket and its complexity, the review time may take a week or more.

-Please do not hesitate to tag the maintainer in your Github ticket.
+Please do not hesitate to tag the maintainer in your GitHub ticket.

 Read further about the contribution to each of the blocks.